AlexPHorta/C-Estudo-/C-wiki/beginning_exercises/beginning_exercises.md

     - What is the correct statement? pi2 = pi;
     - What is the reverse? pi = pi2;
     - Is this a valid C statement (even if it gives incorrect results)?
 Yes, this is a correct statement.
     - What if you wanted to assign a constant value (like 3.1415) to "pi2"?
 You can use the const word.
-Like: const float pi2 = 3.1415;

-        a.
-What would the correct statement look like?
+    - What would the correct statement look like? const float pi2 = 3.1415;
-        b.
-Would the reverse be a valid or invalid C statement?
+    - Would the reverse be a valid or invalid C statement?
+This would be an invalid C statement.

+## String Manipulation

+1. Write a program that prompts the user for a string (pick a maximum length), and prints its reverse.